 Built in 1916, Porcher House was purchased by the city of Cocoa, Florida, in the 1950s and turned into the town hall.
 In 1984, Porcher House was added to the U.S. National Register of Historic Places.

-Richelieu is a French surname meaning wealthy place.
+Richelieu is a French surname that starts with R, meaning wealthy place.

 Richelieu, France, is an early example of a planned town.
 Cardinal Richelieu bought the land and built a wall, inside of which he set out a grid system for homes.
 People then built their own houses.

 The Roche de Bout bridge in Waterville, Ohio, spans the Maumee River.
 Built as an interurban trolley bridge, it is supported partway across by the limestone outcrop known as Roche du Bout.

 Rousseau comes from the Latin word russus, which means red.

 Jean-Jacques Rousseau was a philosopher, writer, and composer.
 His works, Discourse on Inequality and The Social Contract, are considered as foundational to modern politics, and his work, Emile, sought to establish the perfect education.

 Sauvageon is from the Old French sauvage, meaning wild, untamed.